blackducksoftware/aws-codepipeline-custom-action/README.md

 When invoked as a Custom Action, Black Duck Detect cannot, for example, scan a JAR file that contains source but no dependencies.

-Please note that private Docker registries other than ECR are not yet supported.

 ## Documentation

 Instructions and examples for the AWS CodePipeline Custom Action are available on our [Public Confluence](https://synopsys.atlassian.net/wiki/x/bgBy).

-For information on the full capabilities of Detect visit [Black Duck Detect Docs](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/622633/Hub+Detect).
+For information on the full capabilities of Detect visit [Synopsys Detect Docs](https://synopsys.atlassian.net/wiki/x/SYC4Aw).

 ## Pre-Requisites